Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 How to make Iced Christmas Cutout Biscuits?

-Checkout the step by step video slideshow to see how easy it is before you get started.
+Check out the step-by-step video slideshow to see how easy it is before you get started.

 Now you can carry on reading the blog post for a comprehensive guide or jump straight to the recipe card to get biscuit baking straight away!

-Jump to RecipeHow to make a basic biscuit mixture suitable for cookie cutters?
+Christmas cut-out biscuit recipe cardHow to make a basic biscuit mixture suitable for cookie cutters?

-What ingredients are used for cut out cookies?
+What ingredients are used for cut-out cookies?

 The amounts needed are in the recipe card below, but the ingredients you will need are butter, sugar, egg, vanilla extract baking powder and flour.

-Make sure to use room temperature butter, do not melt the butter it will ruin the texture you need for biscuits.
+Make sure to use room temperature butter; do not melt the butter, it will ruin the texture you need for biscuits.

 What order to mix biscuit ingredients?

-Cream the room temperature butter and sugar together with a mixer for at least 2 minutes, until the mixture is light and fluffy.
+Cream the room-temperature butter and sugar together with a mixer for at least 2 minutes, until the mixture is light and fluffy.

 The quickest and easiest way is to use a kitchen stand mixer, but not everyone has one of these!